advanced-rust/rust-you-don-t-know/src/process-thread-coroutine.md

 get a stable result.
 The result shows that a thread context switch takes around 1.7us, compared to 0.2us of a Rust async task switch.

-It's the first time to mention "Rust async task", formally it's called [coroutine][6].
+It's the first time to mention "Rust async task", which is a concrete implementation of [coroutine][6] in Rust.
 The coroutines are lightweight tasks for non-preemptive multitasking, whose execution can be suspended and resumed.
 Usually, the task itself decides when to suspend and wait for a notification to resume.
 To suspend and resume tasks' execution flow, the execution states should be saved, just like what OS does.
 Saving the CPU register values is easy for the OS, but not for the applications.
 Rust saves it to a state machine, and the machine can only be suspended and resumed from the valid states in that machine.
-We name the state machine "Future".
+To make it easy, We name the state machine "Future".

 ## Future

-We all know that the Future is the data structure returned from an async function, an async block is also a future.
+We all know that the `Future` is the data structure returned from an async function, an async block is also a future.
 When we get it, it does nothing, it's just a plan and a blueprint, telling us what it's going to do.
 Let's see the example
 below: